mlafeldt/chef-runner/README.md

   while hacking on recipes.
 * Allows you to change infrastructure code and get **immediate feedback**.

-## How does it work?

-* Prepares Chef configuration and cookbooks in local `.chef-runner` folder.
-* Installs cookbook dependencies with Berkshelf or Librarian-Chef, and updates changes with rsync.
-* Uploads data to target machine using rsync over SSH.
-* Directly executes Chef Solo over SSH.
-* Overrides Chef run list to selectively run recipes.

 ## Requirements

 To use chef-runner, you need the following software: